 the societal impact of audit work and the role of supreme audit institutions (SAIs) in promoting general government reforms and sustainable financial management

 digitalization and data analytics

-The National Audit Office acts as the external financial auditor in the Baltic Marine Environment Protection Commission – Helsinki Commission (HELCOM), the European Southern Observatory (ESO) until 2022, and the European Organization for Nuclear Research (CERN) until 2021.
-Furthermore, the National Audit Office is a member of the OECD Audit Committee in 2019–2021.
+The NAOF has a multilateral cooperation agreement in data analytics with the Netherlands, Great Britain, Norway, Germany, and Brazil as well as bilateral cooperation agreements with, for example, the SAI of Bhutan.
+The National Audit Office acts as the external financial auditor in the Baltic Marine Environment Protection Commission – Helsinki Commission (HELCOM), the European Southern Observatory (ESO), and the European Organization for Nuclear Research (CERN).
+The NAOF also cooperates with international organizations such as the UN, the EU Commission, and the OECD.